Global shares rally, retail surge drives silver to 8-year high

 German Bund yields, meanwhile, the benchmark for the euro zone, remained anchored around -0.51% on Monday, tracking U.S. Treasury yields that also remained unchanged..

-Additional reporting by Abhinav Ramnarayan and Ritvik Carvalho; Editing by Toby Chopra, William Maclean
+Additional reporting by Sujata Rao, Abhinav Ramnarayan and Ritvik Carvalho; Editing by William Maclean and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.